spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/install-on-kubernetes/install.md

   configuration to be installed as part of the installation process.
 If Cert Manager is already installed, you must uninstall it before installing VerteX.

-- If you are using a _self-hosted MongoDB_ instance, such as MongoDB Atlas, the Kubernetes cluster must have a Container Storage Interface (CSI) installed and configured.
-Palette requires a CSI to create Persistest Volume, which is used to store persistent data.
+- Palette requires a Container Storage Interface (CSI) to create Persistest Volume, which is used to store persistent data.
 You may install any CSI that is compatible with your Kubernetes cluster.

 - If you are using a _self-hosted MongoDB_ instance, such as MongoDB Atlas, ensure the MongoDB database has a user named `hubble` with the permission `readWriteAnyDatabase`.
 Refer to the